 For more information on the IFSP process:

-An IEP includes is an outline of the goals and objectives developed for your child.
+An IEP includes an outline of the goals and objectives developed for your child.
 This team is made up of teachers, professionals who will be working with your child, and you, the parent.
 An IEP addresses how goals and objectives will be reached, and should include ways to measure your child's progress.
 To learn more about the IEP, view the resources below

 For more useful information on IDEA: